vyca2017/content/content/reference/platform/data-schema/relations.md

 ### One-to-one

-> `PostMetadata` could be a one-to-one relation relating the `Post` model to the `Metadata` model.
+> `PostMetadata` could be a one-to-one relation relating the `Post` type to the `Metadata` type.
 Starting from a `Post` node you can access the related `Metadata` node via the `metadata` field.
-The related post is exposed on nodes of the `Metadata` model using the `post` field.
+The related post is exposed on nodes of the `Metadata` type using the `post` field.

 ### One-to-many

-> `PostAuthor` could be a one-to-many relation relating the `User` model to the `Post` model, because one author can write multiple posts while a post can only have one author.
+> `PostAuthor` could be a one-to-many relation relating the `User` type to the `Post` type, because one author can write multiple posts while a post can only have one author.
 Starting from a `User` node you can access the related `Post` nodes via the `posts` field.
-The author is exposed on nodes of the Post model using the `author` field.
+The author is exposed on nodes of the Post type using the `author` field.

 ### Many-to-many

-> If a book can have multiple authors, `BookAuthors` could be a many-to-many relation between the `Book` and `User` model, because one author can write many books, while one book also can be written by multiple authors.
+> If a book can have multiple authors, `BookAuthors` could be a many-to-many relation between the `Book` and `User` types, because one author can write many books, while one book also can be written by multiple authors.

 ## Relations in the Data Schema